30 Iconic Photos of John McCain Through the Years

 - John McCain was born John Sidney McCain III after his father and grandfather.

 Before you knew him as a senator, McCain was just a boy born in the Panama Canal Zone.
 History reports he was born on August 9, 1936, at Coco Solo Naval Air Station.
-The photo features McCain’s father and grandfather as well, who both became four-star admirals.
-His father, John Sidney McCain Jr., went on to “command all the U.S. naval forces in the Pacific,” which certainly served as inspiration for what he would become later in life as well.
+The photo features McCain’s father and grandfather, who were both four-star admirals.
+His father, John Sidney McCain Jr., commanded “all the U.S. naval forces in the Pacific.”

 Next: John McCain during his childhood